Remember: you can stick post-it notes to your computer screen. Graduate recruiters can’t see them!

 Video interviews are no longer a graduate recruitment tool used only by a few tech-savvy law firms; they are an increasingly popular part of the process to secure a training contract, used by firms such as Womble Bond Dickinson, Baker McKenzie and Bristows.
-A 2018 survey by the Institute of Student Employers (ISE, previously known as Association of Graduate Recruiters or AGR) of its members taken in September 2018 revealed that 49% of employers across all sectors now use video interviews.

 What will happen in your Skype or automated video interview with law firms?

 'We realise that it can be a little unnerving when you undertake a video interview for the first time,’ says May Worvill, graduate resourcing and alumni manager at Bristows.
 ‘But don’t be phased by the fact that it’s online – treat it like you would any other interview.'

 There are two types of video interviews used by legal recruiters – live interviews using Skype or Facetime, and automated, recorded on-screen interview questions via third party software from companies such as SparkHire.
 For the latter, everyone who submits an application form to the firm is sent the link to the video interview.
 Recruiters look at the video interview alongside the application form to complement it rather than replace it.

 It’s important to understand the difference between this kind of interview and a live conversation with a recruiter over Skype, the telephone or face to face – once you’ve started a recorded video interview you cannot rewind or review your answers.
 Be prepared to feel under time pressure.
 For example, you might be given a set amount of thinking time and, say, 60 seconds for your answer, with a timer on screen indicating how long you have left.